SATURN Fiber-Optic Satellites

 Configuration and Operation

-The SATURN system always ships with one license of SATURN Studio II.
+The SATURN system is being operated by means of the SATURN Studio II software.
 Using this software the configuration and operation of SATURN Fiber-Optic Satellites are as easy as of measurement modules which are fitted directly into the SATURN base unit.
 The software automatically detects all connected Satellites and keeps the user informed about their status.
 For example, in case of a weak battery it prevents the user from starting a measurement.
 Otherwise, there are no differences in operation.
 The measurement parameters which have been configured in the software are automatically transmitted to the Satellite.
 During the measurement, the digitized data is immediately transferred from the satellite over the fiber optic cable to the base unit and resists secure in the memory of the carrier board.
 The further processing of the collected data does not require any special treatment compared to data from a built-in measurement module.
-This high degree of integration between hardware and software makes the SATURN system so easy to use and accordingly popular among its users.SATURN Digital Fiber Probe
+This high degree of integration between hardware and software makes the SATURN measurement system so easy to use and accordingly popular among its users.SATURN Digital Fiber Probe